Child Passenger Safety

 After being greeted and asked to fill out light paperwork, the technicians will check your seat to see if it’s expired or recalled.
 Then, they will measure the height and weight of your child (or ask you this information) to make sure the seat properly fits your child.
 If necessary, they will adjust harness straps to fit your child before the installation occurs.
 Then, they will install your seat making sure to teach and answer questions you may have as they install.
 The technicians may even walk you through installing the seat yourself, to ensure you know how to install the seat safely for your child.
 At some point, you will most likely receive educational materials to take home with you.

 What are the Child Passenger Safety Laws in Connecticut?

-LAW: Infants must remain rear-facing until they are a minimum of both 20 lbs and 1 year old.
+LAW: Infants must remain rear-facing until they are a minimum of both 2 year and 30 pounds.

 LAW: Toddlers must be in a forward facing car seat with 5 point harness until 5 years and 40 pounds.

-LAW: Children should ride in a car sear or booster until they reach 7 years old AND 60 pounds (they must meet both requirements).
+LAW: Children should ride in a booster until they reach 8 years old AND 60 pounds (they must meet both requirements).
 Children who ride in a booster seat must use a lap and shoulder belt.

 Further Recommended: Children should ride in the back seat until they are 13 years old.
 All people and objects should be properly restrained whenever they are in a vehicle.

 Violators of the Connecticut car seat law must pay a fine and attend a 2-hour educational car seat class at the Department of Motor Vehicles.